 See our article on LTL Freight Classes for more information on shipping based on density calculations.

-The process of calculating shipping rates grows more complex as variety increases.
+Calculating shipping rates gets more complex as variety increases.
 This is true for both ocean carriers and trucks.
 FAK rates are offered as a way of simplifying the price calculations for clients needing to ship large varieties of goods at the same time.

 Imagine you need to ship five types of merchandise and each has a different freight class.
 Not only would you need to package each separately, but each would also need to be calculated individually.
 Quotes for such orders may take longer and be frustrating for both you and your carrier.

-An NVOCC may offer FAK rates due to the sheer amount of containers that can be placed on a cargo ship.
-The average ship can hold 10,000 TEU to 21,000 TEUs.
-The ship may also be carrying containers for hundreds, if not thousands, of different companies.
+An NVOCC can offer FAK rates due to the sheer amount of containers that travel on cargo ships.
+The average ship can hold 10,000 - 21,000 TEUs - some even more.
+These ships are likely carrying containers for hundreds, if not thousands, of different companies.

 Calculating individual commodities for each company, and then for each container, can turn into a logistical nightmare.
 FAK rates make it possible for quotes to go out quickly and minimize loading delays.

 As an importer or business owner, getting your shipments in effectively and with as little red tape as possible saves time and money.
-FAK freight options have the potential to help with both aspects.
+FAK cargo options provide a way to ship a wide variety of commodities with efficiency.

 The variety of different commodities businesses might ship can make LTL freight rates complicated to quote.
 Limited space on cargo vessels may cause some to take on FAK rate cargo that is easily invoiced over more complicated shipments that consume more time and labor.